 I think the kids entertained themselves for the most part.
 Just the Hbf train stations themselves are full of incredible sights for the children, from the architecture to the trains.
 On the trains, they were excited to watch the towns go by, see the castles visible on hills, point out the bridges and rivers and enjoy the beauty of the countryside overall.
 Of course with our itinerary and being on the go, naps were most welcome.
 Being small, they could curl up in their own seats, but it was nice that many seats reclined.
 For back up, we always travel with a backpack full of games, colouring books, reading books and iPods.
 After the first few trains, they had the system down and knew just want to do when it came to finding and boarding a train.

 Heather is a freelance travel writer, encouraging her family and others to become internationally minded.
-You can find her on twitter.

 Tickets for two adults were provided.
 No other compensation was received.
 All opinions are my own.